alarie-c/darcy2/README.md

 ## Updates
 - This is a rewrite of former darcylang, started on Mar 5 2024
-- AST generation does NOT work currently because I need to figure out lifetimes first
+- AST generation does not work but the infrastructure is there (I need to implement it in main.rs)
-    - Binary nodes and nodes that have child nodes need to take ownership of formerly created and stored nodes
+- Also fixed an embarassing mistake where I iterated through every char looking for newlines isntead of just .split("\n") O_O

 ## Project Milestones
 - [x] Complete lexer (symbols, keywords, and literals)